hlepesant/kopano/docs/community.kopano.public_store_module.rst

                 <td>
                 </td>
                 <td>
-                  Python-kopano will first look at the provided arguments to determine how and where to connect.<br \>
+                  <div>Python-kopano will first look at the provided arguments to determine how and where to connect.</div>
-                  If there are no such arguments, it will try to get useful settings from /etc/kopano/admin.cfg.<br \>
+                  <div>If there are no such arguments, it will try to get useful settings from /etc/kopano/admin.cfg.</div>
-                  If this also doesn’t exist, it will fall-back to the default UNIX socket.
+                  <div>If this also doesn’t exist, it will fall-back to the default UNIX socket.</div>
                 </td>
             </tr>
             <tr>